to-nexus/dex-contracts/docs-v1/README.md

 ## 💰 Fees

-DEX V2 uses a flexible fee structure with four separate fee rates:
+DEX V1 uses a simple fee structure:

-1. **Seller Maker Fee**: Fee for sellers who place limit orders
-2. **Seller Taker Fee**: Fee for sellers who execute market orders
-3. **Buyer Maker Fee**: Fee for buyers who place limit orders
-4. **Buyer Taker Fee**: Fee for buyers who execute market orders
+- **Single Fee Rate**: Each market has one fee rate that applies to all trades
+- **Same for All**: The same fee percentage applies regardless of:
+  - Whether it's a buy or sell order
+  - Whether it's a limit order (maker) or market order (taker)
+- **Market-Level Configuration**: Each market sets its own fee rate

 ### How Fees Work

-- Each market sets its own fee rates
-- **Maker orders** (limit orders): Typically lower fees since you provide liquidity to the order book
-- **Taker orders** (market orders): Typically higher fees since you consume liquidity
-- Fees can be different for buy vs sell orders

-The fee structure allows markets to incentivize certain trading behaviors, such as encouraging limit orders by offering lower maker fees.
+When you trade, a percentage of the trade amount is taken as a fee.
+For example, if a market has a 0.3% fee rate and you trade 1000 tokens, 3 tokens will be collected as a fee.

 ## 🔒 Security

-The DEX contracts have been professionally audited to ensure security and reliability.
+The DEX contracts follow security best practices to ensure safe trading.

 ### Security Measures